 North Central IPM Grants

 The North Central Integrated Pest Management (IPM) Center announces the availability of funding through its Working Group and Critical Issues programs.
 Applications for working group projects and critical issues projects should support the Center’s priorities, which can be found here.
 These priorities are based upon the Center’s Signature programs and are evaluated annually by regional stakeholders.
-Applications must be submitted online and are due by Friday, November 19, 2021, at 5:00 EST. Questions may be directed to Lynnae Jess at email@example.com.
+Applications must be submitted online and are due by Friday, November 18, 2022, at 5:00 pm EST (4:00 pm CST).
+Send questions to firstname.lastname@example.org or ask in person and register to join the Working Group and Critical Issues Q&A webinar on Wednesday, October 5 at 10 am EST (9 am CST).

 North Central IPM Center Working Group Grants